jak-o-lantern/BachelorthesisEditMode/README.md

 - Barrnap (Ver.
 0.9) <p>

 <h4> Environment 2: "python2.7" </h4>
-This environment runs on Python Version 2.7.18 and contains the following two programs:
+This environment runs on Python Version 2.7.18 and contains the following two programs: <p>
 - Kraken2 (Ver.
 2.0.9beta) <p>
 - Bracken (Ver.
 2.6.0)

 <h4> Environment 3: "anvio" </h4>
-This environment runs on Python 3.6.10 and contains:
+This environment runs on Python 3.6.10 and contains: <p>
 - Anvi'o (Ver.
 6.2) <p>
 - CONCOCT (Ver.
 1.1.0)

 <h4> Environment 4: "metawrap" </h4>
-This environment runs on Python 2.7.15 and contains:
+This environment runs on Python 2.7.15 and contains: <p>
 - metaWRAP (Ver.
 1.3.0)

 <h4> Environment 5: "prokka" </h4>
-This environment runs on Python 3.7.8 and contains:
+This environment runs on Python 3.7.8 and contains: <p>
 - Prokka  (Ver.
 1.14.6) <p>

 Databases required for Kraken2 and GTDBtk were not built.
 The databases used were built and kindly provided by another member of the workgroup.